Ray "Crash" Corrigan: Gorilla Man

-Following this, his on-screen work largely returned to appearing in ape costumes, beginning with The Strange Case of Doctor Rx (1942), followed by roles in Captive Wild Woman (1943), Nabonga (1944), White Pongo (1945) and as a prehistoric sloth in Unknown Island (1948).
+Following this, his on-screen work largely returned to appearing in ape costumes, beginning with Three Missing Links (1938), followed by roles in The Strange Case of Doctor Rx (1942), Captive Wild Woman (1943), Nabonga (1944), White Pongo (1945) and as a prehistoric sloth in Unknown Island (1948).
 The original gorilla "mask" seen in films like The Ape (1940) was replaced with a subtler design with a more mobile jaw.

 Corrigan sold his gorilla suits in 1948 and provided training in using them to their new owner, Steve Calvert, a Ciro's bartender.
-Calvert stepped into Corrigan's paw prints starting with a Jungle Jim film.
+Calvert stepped into Corrigan's paw prints starting with a Jungle Jim film starring Johnny Weissmuller.
 Despite reports to the contrary, Calvert and Corrigan never appeared together on-screen in an ape costume.
 Since both Corrigan and Calvert eschewed screen credit playing gorillas, their film credits are often confused; any appearance of the "Corrigan suit" after 1948 is by Calvert.

 His final theatrical film was playing the title role in the science fiction film It!
-The Terror from Beyond Space, according to bio information given to visitors at the Thousand Oaks, California, Corrigan’s Steak House and Bar that his son Tom once owned.
+The Terror from Beyond Space, according to bio information given to visitors at the Thousand Oaks, California, Corrigan's Steak House and Bar that his son Tom once owned.